cutlasjgh/SwerveDriveZeroTo/README.md

-This Code is based on 2021 code from team 1614's very good zero to Autonomous Swerve drive example.
+This Code is based on 2021 code from team 6814's very good zero to Autonomous Swerve drive example.
+Updates here done by team 4533 persons.

 0 to autonomous made the video up top, here is their code https://github.com/SeanSun6814/FRC0ToAutonomous see also https://github.com/Ellipse6814